Our Partners

 Bow & Arrow

-Blue Corn, White Corn, and Yellow Corn
+Blue Corn, White Corn & Yellow Corn

 Between Four Corners Monument and Mesa Verde National Park in southwestern Colorado, the Ute Mountain Ute Tribe began producing high quality corn products in 1962.
 On their 7,700 acre farm at the base of the Sleeping Ute Mountain, Bow & Arrow uses state of the art sustainability practices to grow, harvest, and mill their award winning non-GMO products.